a-ads/blog/content/blog/2018-10-04-advertise-with-a-ads.md

 # Fine-tune your campaign

-Our targeting options include targeting by country, type of ad (text/banner), quality range, traffic sources, max CPM, etc. Each setting comes with its own limitations and may affect the efficiency of your campaign in an unexpected manner.
+Our targeting options include targeting by country, type of ad (text/banner), quality range, traffic sources, max CPM, etc. Each option comes with its own limitations and may affect the efficiency of your campaign in an unexpected manner.

 That is why the recommended way of using A-ADS is the following: